krunning2/leetcode/255-Verify-Preorder-Sequence-in-Binary-Search-Tree/README.md

 Keep push elements to the stack if next element is smaller than peek of stack, which means it is on the left side of the tree.
-If find a larger element, it means it goes to the right side of one node, then stars pop up, it will follow the order.
+If find a larger element, it means it goes to the right side of one node, update the min number, then stars pop up, it will follow the order.